History of Wales' Premiere Indian Dance Company

 Specialising in the classical dance form of Bharata Natyam, one of the most dynamic and internationally popular styles of Indian Dance.
 This ancient art form is based around Hindu mythology and originated in Hindu temples as a form of worship to the Gods.
 Its emphasis is on physical dance movements as well as expressional dance (storytelling through mime, using hand gestures and facial expression) to create this dynamic art form.

-Founder and Artistic Director - Kiran Ratna
+Founder and Director – Kiran Ratna FISTD (Fellow of Imperial Society of Teachers of Dance)

 Kiran Ratna is founder and Artistic Director of India Dance Wales and is considered a pioneer of classical Indian dance in Wales.
 She began her studies in dance at an early age in India and started learning Bharatanatyam in the UK from Chitraleka Bolar, with further advanced training in India from Guru Ullal Mohan Kumar and others.